perry-mitchell/multi-part-stream-parser/README.md

-# Multi-Part-Parser
+# Multi-Part-Stream-Parser
 > Parse multi-part form data streams

 ## About

-**Multi-Parse** provides a capture mechanism for parsing multi-part encoded streams, allowing consumers to listen for each section (split by boundary) of a multi-part document.
+**Multi-Part-Stream-Parser** provides a capture mechanism for parsing multi-part encoded streams, allowing consumers to listen for each section (split by boundary) of a multi-part document.

 ## Installation

-Simply install by running `npm install multi-part-parser --save`.
+Simply install by running `npm install multi-part-stream-parser --save`.

 Compatible with NodeJS 18 and up.